Hereditary peer: Letters patent

 More often, letters patent are used to create peerages.
 Letters patent must explicitly name the recipient of the title and specify the course of descent.
 The exact meaning of the term is determined by common law.
 For remainders in the Peerage of the United Kingdom, the most common wording is "to have and to hold unto him and the heirs male of his body lawfully begotten and to be begotten".
 Where the letters patent specifies the peer's heirs male of the body as successors, the rules of agnatic succession apply, meaning that succession is through the male line only.

 Some very old titles, like the Earldom of Arlington, may pass to heirs of the body (not just heirs-male).
 These follow the same rules of descent as do baronies by writ and seem able to fall into abeyance as well.
 Many Scottish titles allow for passage to heirs general of the body, in which case the rules of male primogeniture apply.
 They do not fall into abeyance, as under Scots law, sisters are not treated as equal co-heirs.

 English and British letters patent that do not specify a course of descent are invalid.
 The same is not true for the letters patent creating peers in the Peerage of Scotland.
 The House of Lords has ruled in certain cases that when the course of descent is not specified, or when the letters patent are lost, the title descends to heirs-male.

 Limitation to heirs of the body

 It is generally necessary for English patents to include limitation to heirs "of the body", unless a special remainder is specified (see below).
-The limitation indicates that only lineal descendants of the original peer may succeed to the peerage.
+The limitation indicates that only lineal biological descendants of the original peer may succeed to the peerage.
 In some very rare instances, the limitation was left out.
 In the Devon Peerage Case (1831) 2 Dow & Cl 200, the House of Lords permitted an heir who was a collateral descendant of the original peer to take his seat.
 The precedent was reversed in 1859, when the House of Lords decided in the Wiltes Peerage Case (1869) LR 4 HL 126 that a patent that did not include the words "of the body" would be held void.